6 Global Consumer Trends to Watch in 2021-2023

 The voice commerce market is expected to be worth $40 billion by 2022.
 And companies like Amazon and Google are constantly finding more ways to make buying even easier.

-Searches for “echo auto,” an Amazon product that allows the Alexa home smart hub to be added to the user’s car.
+Searches for “echo auto,” an Amazon product that allows the Alexa home smart hub to be added to the user’s car, are up 125% since 2017.

 A recent study found that 62% of regular voice-activated speaker users were likely to buy something through their device in the next month.